ACH2024/ACH/README.md

 Our model achieves the following performance:

-Results on a Predator-Prey task where our methods are compared with SOTA comm-MARL approaches.

 ![image](fig.png)

+The figure shows the results on a Predator-Prey task where our methods are compared with SOTA comm-MARL approaches.

 More results and details are presented in our paper Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.